MicrosoftDocs/power-automate-docs/articles/parallel-modern-approvals.md

 In a parallel approval workflow, multiple persons are required to approve items including invoices, purchase orders, vacation requests, etc. Each person's approval is independent of all other approvers.

-In this walk-through, we use Microsoft Flow to create a flow that automates a parallel approval workflow.
+In this walkthrough, we use Microsoft Flow to create a flow that automates a parallel approval workflow.
 This flow automates an employee vacation request process that requires approval from all persons (or teams) that the employee supports regularly.
-Employees use a SharePoint list to request vacation.
-Vacation approvals are required from the employee's direct manager, the Sales team, and the Human Resources.
-Each vacation request is routed each approver for a decision.
-The flow sends email with status changes, and then updates SharePoint with the decisions.
+Employees use a [SharePoint list](https://support.office.com/article/Introduction-to-lists-0a1c3ace-def0-44af-b225-cfa8d92c52d7) to request vacation.
+Vacation approvals are required from the employee's direct manager, the Sales team, and the Human Resources team.
+Each vacation request is routed to each approver for a decision.
+The flow sends email with status changes and then updates SharePoint with the decisions.

 ## Prerequisites

 [!INCLUDE [INCLUDEDCONTENT](../includes/prerequisites-for-modern-approvals.md)]

-The SharePoint Online list that you create must include the following columns:
+The SharePoint Online list you create must include the following columns:

    ![SharePoint list columns](./media/parallel-modern-approvals/sharepoint-columns.png)

 Make note of the name and URL of the SharePoint Online list.
-We use these items later when you configure the **SharePoint - When a new item is created** trigger.
+We use these items later to configure the **SharePoint - When a new item is created** trigger.

 ## Create your flow from the blank template